lxRbckl/lxRbckl/lxRbckl/README.md

 ## [`lxRbckl`](https://pypi.org/project/lxRbckl/)
-> Layers of abstraction to increase readability and productivity and decrease trivial redundancy in lxRbckl projects.
+> Layers of abstraction to increase readability and productivity in lxRbckl projects.

 ### `Installation`
 ```